TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.07.24.651 (24 July, 2025)
 ### Changes
 * The export of Account's positions to TSV file is added.
+* Orders table filters are improved (now possible to set several criterias for filtering).

 ## Version 2025.07.23.291 (23 July, 2025)
 ### Changes